-4. To display individual images in the map. select any one image from the Table of Conten (TOC) window, click the right-button of the mouse and choose Zoom To Layer option.
+4. To display individual images on the map.
+Select any one image from the Table of Content (TOC) window, click the right-button of the mouse and choose Zoom To Layer option.

-5. Do not display the Georeferencing toolbar, click the Customize menu and click Toolbars> Georefencing, From the Georeferencing toolbar.
+5. If do not display the Georeferencing toolbar, click the Customize menu and click Toolbars > Georefencing, from the Georeferencing toolbar.

 Click the Layer drop-down arrow and click the unreferenced raster layer that you want to georeference.

-6. Minimum 4 points are required to perform this task.
-You can also collect maximum points to better accuracy to georeferencing.
+6. Minimum 4 points are required to complete this task.
+You can also collect maximum points to better accuracy for georeferencing.

-9. Already open a Basemap, now open Rectified image, you can swipe (available effects layer) and check it accuracy label of this georeferenced image.
+9. Already open a Basemap, now open Rectified image, you can swipe (available effects layer) and check its accuracy label of this georeferenced image.

-When you add this image, ArcMap generates a warning window, Because ArcMap does not found any spatial referencing information for this image.
+When you add this image, ArcMap generates a warning window, Because ArcMap does not find any spatial referencing information for this image.